WikiWatershed/MMW-BMP-spreadsheet-tool/README.md

 ## Change list:

+v1.0.1 (2023-08-15 at 5:00pm ET)
+- Fixed equation for Conservation Tillage (60% residue) so that correct cell was used for "Lbs/Yr Reduced" calculation
+- Corrected "available load" calculations for Manure Treatment (Thermo Chemical) and Manure Treatment (Composting) BMPs

 v1.0.0 (2020-01-09 at 1:00pm ET)
    - Allows for input of farm animal information returned by Model My Watershed
    - Allows for calculation of streambank loading rates based on information returned by Model My Watershed